 Melbourne Central is a bustling site in the middle of Melbourne’s CBD.
 Drenched in layers of history, Melbourne Central was built on the previous Coop’s Shot Tower (1889) site in the 1980’s.

 During the early 1970s, Coop’s Shot Tower was heritage listed and recognised as “a unique and peculiar landmark”.
 The City Loop Authority had proposed to build the iconic train loop under the CBD with one of its major stations at the base of the Coop’s Shot Tower.

 In 1983, Japanese firm Kumagai Gumi purchased the site and constructed what we now know as Melbourne Central.
 Designed by architect Kisho Kurokawa, with the challenge of preserving the Shot Tower as well as creating a thriving retail precinct.
-Kurokawa’s design contrast old and new by encase the shot tower in a 20-storey glass cone.
+Kurokawa’s design contrasts old and new by encasing the shot tower in a 20-storey glass cone.

 Today, Melbourne Central is more than a retail mall.
 People stand at the base of the glass-cone atrium to meet friends.
 It functions as a transit hub for people all over Melbourne.

 The variety of seating modes allows for different community needs; relaxation, gathering, waiting, and even remote working.

 The retail area has recently been revitalised by Kennedy Nolan Architects with great success in the activation of the bridge over Lonsdale St, linking Melbourne Central with the adjacent Emporium shopping centre.
 What was an empty foot bridge is now a flourishing space for people.